MV Santagata: History

 Empire Farmer sailed from Cochin on 8 July for Durban, arriving on 24 July and departing three days later for Buenos Aires, where she arrived on 12 August.
 She sailed ten days later for Rosario, Argentina, arriving on 23 August.
 She departed on 28 August for Buenos Aires, arriving the next day.
 Empire Farmer sailed on 3 September for Montevideo, Uruguay, arriving two days later.
 She sailed on 8 September for the Cape Verde Islands, arriving on 24 September and sailing later that day for London, where she arrived in October.

 Empire Farmer departed from London on 11 November for Hull, Yorkshire, arriving the next day.
 She was transferred to the French Government on 15 November 1945 and renamed Administrateur en Chef Thomas, in honour of Thomas Prudent, who was mortally wounded on 6 August 1944 whilst attempting to escape from a train after being arrested by the Gestapo for his part in the St. Nazaire Raid on 28 March 1942.
 Her port of registry was Le Havre and the Code Letter FPPJ were allocated.
 She was operated under the management of the Compagnie Générale Transatlantique (CGT).
 On 4 December, she departed from Le Havre on her maiden voyage in CGT service, bound for New York.
 Further voyages saw her visit Nantes, Marseille and the African coast.
 On 22 July 1947, she was in collision the tanker at New Orleans, Louisiana, United States. and was damaged.
 On 2 December 1947, Administrateur en Chef Thomas collided with at Bassens, Gironde, causing a leak to her stern.
 On 1 August 1948, she was sold to the Compagnie des Transports Atlantiques, Le Havre.

 In October 1949, she was sold to Achille Lauro & Co, Naples and renamed Santagata.
-In 1950, the ship was re-engined with a 1940-built Burmeister and Wain 6-cylinder four-stroke Single Action diesel engine.
+In 1950, the ship was re-engined with a 1940-built Burmeister & Wain 6-cylinder four-stroke Single Action diesel engine.
 On 23 December 1950, Santagata ran aground on the Goodwin Sands in the English Channel 3 nmi north east of the South Goodwin Lightship whilst on a voyage from Casablanca, Morocco to Leith, Lothian, United Kingdom.
 She broke in two and was declared a total loss.
 All 32 crew were rescued by the Walmer Lifeboat, whose bowman collapsed and died as the lifeboat reached Santagata.